skztr/foreverworld/README.md

 The goal of the above is simple: It is possible to lose your base, if you are not careful.
 But it is also possible to discover an old base, if you are lucky.

-## QuickStart

-To play ForeverWorld, create a folder under the Minecraft "saves" folder, with the name of a new world you wish to create, eg:
-`~/.minecraft/saves/myWorld`, and copy this project to a `data` directory within, such that the directory structure looks similar to:

-    myWorld
-    └── data
-        ├── advancements
-        │   └── foreverworld
-        │       └── ...
-        └── functions
-            └── foreverworld
-                └── ...

-Next, create a new world within Minecraft, with the same name you used for the new folder under the "saves" folder.
-Options such as Large Biomes and Superflat should be compatible, though "Bonus Chest" is not.

-When you first enter the world, the foreverworld functions should automatically trigger, teleporting you to a new random starting location.

 # Notes

 The number "24,000" can be easily modified, to make it more, or less, likely